Encouraging academic researchers to offer high quality guidance to front-line persons to help them come to grips with their burning questions

 - The main task of a fellowship recipient during the award period is to prepare one 6,000 – 7,000 words report which we call Guidance Memo:

 - Guidance Memos are written in plain language.

 - Topics addressed in Guidance Memos must be directly relevant to one or more “burning questions”.

 - Guidance Memos should provide sound information and clear explanations that deepen readers’ understanding of the issues addressed, highlight key considerations that they may not be aware of, offer practical advice that helps their work and decision-making.

 - Also required from a recipient of a fellowship award are:

 - An annotated bibliography of publications that are relevant to the content in the Guidance Memo.

 - A short personal narrative on the experience working on the Guidance Memo.

-- To encourage academic researchers to shed light on “burning questions” and support those interested in pursuing these questions: Academic researchers’ training and skill set is well-suited to investigating these thorny questions.
-There are academics interested in studying issues related to these questions for their own scholarly purposes and/or because they want to research topics that matter most to actual persons and come up with findings of practical use and value to the real world.
-This program is aimed at supporting these academic researchers. fellowship awards provide academic researchers with concrete opportunities to prepare short plain language documents that.
+- To encourage academic researchers to shed light on the “burning questions” asked by front-line persons: Academic researchers’ training and skill set is well-suited to investigating these thorny questions.
+They are also increasingly interested in studying issues related to these questions for their own scholarly purposes.